Krylon Clear Choice Art Scholarship - Outside Scholarship

 - Do you have a high school diploma or GED?

-- Are you attending an accredited college or vocational program?
+- Are you attending at least half time at an accredited college or vocational program?

 - Are you under the age of 21?